 Black (toxic) mold, called Stachybotys, is a particular threat.
 It is especially toxic and can prove to be a serious health threat, particularly to children with mold allergies.
 Stachybotys is widespread in the southern U.S. were foam board insulation was used without adequate ventilation.
 Symptoms of an allergic toxic mold reaction are generally the same as traditional mold allergies, however, they are usually much more severe and could progress to: coughing up blood, nose bleeds, anemia, memory loss, pulmonary hemorrhage, and even coma or death.

-The good news is that similar to pollen allergens, mold spores can be effectively removed from the air with a good quality HEPA air filter.
+The good news is that, similar to pollen allergens, mold spores can be effectively removed from the air with a good quality HEPA air filter.
 The Austin Air and Airpura air cleaners use medical-grade HEPA filters which are very effective at removing mold allergens and in relieving the symptoms of mold allergies.
 In fact, symptomatic relief can occur within 24-48 hours of installing a HEPA filter.
 As with any filter targeting particulate, select a model with a large HEPA filter for best performance and long filter life.
 For more information on the Austin Air and Airpura air cleaner models:

 In addition to using a medical-grade HEPA air filter to remove airborne mold spores, you can do the following to reduce your exposure to potentially harmful molds: